kien-ngo/js-backend/README.md

+# The ~~JS~~ TypeScript Backend Framework
+- Open-source
+- Self-hostable
+- Great performance thanks to Hono & Bun
+- Type-safety
+- Dynamic API benchmarking

-Local development:
+### Local development:
 - Have Docker or a similar app (like Orb.stack) up and running
 - Boot up the Postgres & Redis server (from the `docker-compose.yml` file): `bun infra:start`
 - Run the backend server: `bun dev`
 - Access the API documentation at [http://localhost:4000/docs](http://localhost:4000/docs)
-- Access the OpenAPI specs at [http://localhost:4000/openapi](http://localhost:4000/openapi)
+- Access the OpenAPI specs at [http://localhost:4000/openapi.json](http://localhost:4000/openapi.json)

-Making changes to the database:
+### Making changes to the database:
 - When the auth schema changes: `bun auth:generate`
 - Then, include the change in the grand schema for Drizzle: `bun db:migrate`
 - Finally, run the migration: `bun db:migrate`

-Reasons for the choice of technologies:
+### Reasons for the choice of technologies:
 - Not being locked-in to any database.
 Better-auth & Drizzle ORM can work with many types of DB
 - Not being locked-in to any closed-source services
 - All solutions in this framework can be migrated to another similar solutions.